 In 2015, Christopher accepted the position of Music Associate Professor at NYU, where he led the Vocal Department’s productions of Cendrillon and The Impressario/The Medium, in addition to teaching graduate lyric diction and opera workshop.
 While in New York he was music director for the world premiere of Lucy, a new opera by John Glover and Kelley Rourke.
 A live recording of the Milwaukee Opera Theatre premiere, on which he also plays piano, was recently released by the Naxos/New Focus label.

-Currently Christopher is based in Ithaca, NY, where he has just accepted the position of Music Director for Opera and Musical Theatre at Ithaca College.
+Currently Christopher is based in Ithaca, NY, where he is Associate Professor and Director of Opera and Musical Theatre at Ithaca College.
 In his first years there he has conducted productions of La Clemenza di Tito, Cendrillon, The Old Maid and the Thief, The Medium, Ragtime, Wonderful Town, and Company (Sondheim), in addition to teaching opera workshop, musical theatre workshop, and recital coaching.
 Other credits for Christopher include Des Moines Metro Opera, Indianapolis Opera, Music Academy of the West, Opera Company of Middlebury, Der Glöckner von Notre Dame in Berlin, College Light Opera, and the Hangar Theatre.